KwintenDc/Platform-game/README.md

 # Platform game
-This game is based of the first level of Super Mario Bros.
+This ( very basic ) game is based of the first level of Super Mario Bros.